hashicorp/go-rootcerts/README.md

 This library contains utility functions for loading certificates destined for that field, as well as one other important thing:

-When this field is `nil`, the library attempts to load the host's root CA set.
+When the `RootCAs` field is `nil`, the standard library attempts to load the host's root CA set.
 This behavior is OS-specific, and the Darwin implementation contains [a bug that prevents trusted certificates from the System and Login keychains from being loaded][1].
 This library contains Darwin-specific behavior that works around that bug.

 [1]: https://github.com/golang/go/issues/14514